top of page

 WHAT IS THE VALLEY CO-OP?

-The Valley Co-Op is also now an HSLDA Discount Group!
+The Valley Co-Op is a HSLDA Discount Group!
 The Home School Legal Defense Association (HSLDA) has been protecting homeschool freedom and helping families make homeschooling possible for over 40 years.
 Over 100,000 member families trust HSLDA's team of lawyers to answer questions and resolve problems in homeschooling.
 HSLDA works with the homeschool community from local and state levels and speaks up for homeschooling in the courts, legislatures, media, and public arena.
 To learn more, visit HSLDA.org.
 Valley Co-Op Members can access a group discount for $15 off their yearly HSLDA membership.
 For more information on our group-specific discount code, please email us.

 image.png